azureossd/nodejs-deployment-samples/Angular/frontend-fruits/README.md

     ```
     import { AppService } from './app.service';
     ```
-2. Add `OnInit` class importing from '@angular/core':
+2. Add `OnInit` class to the existing '@angular/core' line:
     ```
     import { Component, OnInit } from '@angular/core';
     ```